grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 The only fuel oil Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
 Chips was also not going to be happy about feeding that stuff to her engine.

 By dinner time, most of the critical repair and refueling work was wrapping up.
 Most of the crew took off for the cafe on the exchange floor.
-Hemi and Percy stayed behind and ate in the _Prospect's_ galley, though they prepped dinner from somewhat fresher food items they had bought off the dock, including a head of cabbage and a bit of gristly meat.
+Hemi and Percy stayed behind and ate in the _Prospect_'s galley, though they prepped dinner from somewhat fresher food items they had bought off the dock, including a head of cabbage and a bit of gristly meat.

 "What's left for us to do, Hemi?"